archan937/stack_tracy/README.md

 **Note**: Make sure you have the `sinatra` and `stack_tracy` gems installed.

-Open the Sinatra application in your browser at [http://localhost:4567](http://localhost:4567) and open [http://localhost:4567/tracy](http://localhost:4567/tracy) afterwards and the complete stack tree will be displayed in your browser! ^^
+Open the Sinatra application in your browser at [http://localhost:4567](http://localhost:4567) and the complete stack tree will be displayed in your browser! ^^

+You can also open [http://localhost:4567/tracy](http://localhost:4567/tracy) afterwards by the way.

 ### Taking more control